wkusnierczyk/playlists/playlists/the-rainbow.md

 *The Colour of Spring* is Talk Talk's third studio album, released on 17 February 1986.
 It combines elements of jazz and art pop in an effort by Hollis to embrace more organic instrumentation.
 Unlike previous albums, synthesizers are rarely featured, being replaced by guitar, piano, and organ.
 It became their greatest commercial success, reaching the UK Top 10 and spawning the hits "Life's What You Make It" and "Living in Another World."
 It's commonly viewed as a bridge between Talk Talk's earlier synth-pop sound and their later, more improvisation-based work — the hinge point between the pop band and the visionaries of *Spirit of Eden* and *Laughing Stock*.

-We profiled Talk Talk in detail with "The Rainbow" at the beginning of this conversation.
-"I Don't Believe in You" sits on the other side of that divide — it's still recognisably a pop song, with hooks and structure and a single release, but the seeds of what would follow are everywhere: the space, the dynamics, the refusal to fill every moment with sound.
-You can draw a direct line from *The Colour of Spring* to bands like Radiohead, Sigur Rós, and countless others.
-It's not just a great album — it's a foundational text.

 ### John Cope
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← I Don't Believe in You (1997 Remaster)](#i-dont-believe-in-you-1997-remaster) · [Le soleil est pres de moi →](#le-soleil-est-pres-de-moi)</sub>